A 30 day, compassion based support program to soften your sugar habit

 You'll receive daily emotional support to help you when you feel panicked, overwhelmed, like "f** it!" or frustrated.

-You'll learn how to use self compassion to create more nourishing self talk and build resilience, the inner confidence of, “I trust myself to move through this.”
+You'll learn how to apply self compassion to the process of habit change, so you can create more nourishing self talk and build resilience , the inner confidence of, “I trust myself to move through this.”

 Each day for 30 days you'll receive an audio message to help you care for stress, soften difficult emotions, and deepen self compassion as you change your habits with sugar.